carlosmccosta/effective-parakeet/README.md

 Download and install the Zivid Core debian package from [our webpage](https://www.zivid.com/downloads).

 Optionally install the Zivid Tools and Zivid Studio packages as well.
-They are not required by the ROS driver but can be useful for testing the camera and troubleshooting.
+They are not required by the ROS driver but can be useful for testing that your system has been configured correctly and that the camera is detected.

-### Building Zivid ROS wrapper
+### Building Zivid ROS driver

 #### Setting up the catkin workspace

-If you have not setup your catkin workspace before, this needs to be done first.
+If you have not setup your catkin workspace this needs to be done first.
 Follow the guide at http://wiki.ros.org/catkin/Tutorials/create_a_workspace.

 Clone the Zivid ROS project into the src/ directory.